alex-seville/feta/README.md

 -screenshot to check for css regressions (just in phantom script probably) -capture double click, scroll, change events (capturing change events will help to make keypress events more reliable) -maybe have test manifest to load multiple tests
--reactor panel, devtools, and timeouts in test
+-refactor timeouts in test
--make tests editable in the panel?
+-does sidebar work correctly when adding more than one test?
--save tests to memory (maybe optionally local/session storage)
+-mock host objects in test (alert, confirm) and add pass throughs to feta for them, but also add option to not do that -save tests to memory (maybe optionally local/session storage)